 Mathieu Torck is a sinologist who works at the intersection between maritime, medical and botanical history as well as the history of science and knowledge transfer of early modern China and the world in a comparative and cross-cultural perspective.
 He studies risk and hazard factors in the human environment interaction and in particular pursues a qualitative investigation of shipboard diets as well as traditional modes of water supply during voyages in the Indo-Pacific area in the context of the Manila Galleon Trade.

-Our geoinformatician, is creating a relational, spatio-temporal project database, including geovisualizations and maps.
+Samuel was part of our team between September 2020 and August 2022.
+He worked on creating a relational, spatio-temporal project database, including geovisualizations and maps.